-You must be particularly sensitive in considering a gift or entertainment for an official, as such expenditures are subject to strict rules and regulations under the laws of the United States, the Macau Special Administrative Region and the Hong Kong Special Administrative Region of the People's Republic of China, the Philippines, Taiwan, Japan and other jurisdictions where the Company operates.
+You must be particularly sensitive in considering a gift or entertainment for an official, as such expenditures are subject to strict rules and regulations under the laws of the United States, the Macau Special Administrative Region and the Hong Kong Special Administrative Region of the People's Republic of China, the Philippines, Cyprus, Taiwan, Japan and other jurisdictions where the Company operates.
 As described in Section VIII.B of this Code, any expenditures or benefits conferred upon officials must comply with the requirements of the U.S. Foreign Corrupt Practices Act (the "FCPA") under the U.S. rules and the anti-corruption laws of other relevant jurisdictions.
-A gift or entertainment that may be construed as a bribe, kickback or other improper payment
+A gift or entertainment that may be construed as a bribe, kickback or other improper payment may not be given under any circumstances.
+You are referred to the Company's Ethical

-Such anti-corruption laws include but not limited to the (a) Prevention of Bribery Ordinance (Chapter 201 of the Laws of Hong Kong) under the Hong Kong rules, (b) Law no. 19/2009 on the Prevention and Suppression of Bribery in the Private Sector, Articles 337 to 339 of the Macau Criminal Code and Law no. 10/2014 The System for the Prevention and Suppression of Corrupt Practices in Foreign Trade, under the Macau rules, and (c) Anti-Graft and Corrupt Practices Act, the Revised Penal Code and the Code of Conduct and Ethical Standards for Public Officials and Employees under the Philippine rules.
+&lt;sup>1 Such anti-corruption laws include but are not limited to the (a) Prevention of Bribery Ordinance (Chapter 201 of the Laws of Hong Kong) under the Hong Kong rules, (b) Law no. 19/2009 on the Prevention and Suppression of Bribery in the Private Sector, Articles 337 to 339 of the Macau Criminal Code and Law no. 10/2014 The System for the Prevention and Suppression of Corrupt Practices in Foreign Trade, under the Macau rules, and (c) Anti-Graft and Corrupt Practices Act, the Revised Penal Code and the Code of Conduct and Ethical Standards for Public Officials and Employees under the Philippine rules.